Cycling Alpe d'Huez | climbing Alpe d'Huez from Bourg d'Oisans

 Start point: Bourg d’Oisans

-Note: there are a few bike shops which rent bikes of different standards and sell spares within Bourg d’Oisans if needed.
+Note: there are a few bike shops which rent bikes of different standards and also sell spares within Bourg d’Oisans if needed.
 See our other services page for more information)

 Average gradient: 8.1%